Jitpomi/zod-form-demo/README.md

 # Modular Forms with ⚡️

-This is a complete overview of modular forms with Qwik, showing you how:
+This is a complete overview of modular forms with Qwik, showing you how to:
 - create reusable form fields
 - add validation schemas and form validation
 - do form submission